The above image shows our Tropical Crystal watch on the left.

 . . . it presents something as being worthy of unusual attention, unlike most of the experience of everyday life.

 Until recently, a big difference between art and watches is how they are usually seen, with watches being meant to be worn in public, although few of the more pricey ones spend most of their time securely locked in vaults.
 Most types of art tended to stay in one’s home (or in a gallery), but now we have wearable art.
-So art is not always defined by where it is displayed, such as being in a gallery, although a special focus can sometimes be conferred by the way something is presented, as with 4’33” by John Cage, where the normal sounds of the environment are given special focus by a person walking onto a stage in a concert hall, opening the lid of a piano, then (without having touched any of the notes) closing it again 4’33” later.
+So art is not always defined by where it is displayed, such as being in a gallery, although a special focus can sometimes be significantly conferred by the way something is presented, as with 4’33” by John Cage, where the normally unnoticed sounds of the environment are given special focus by a person walking onto a stage in a concert hall, opening the lid of a piano, then (without having touched any of the notes) closing it again 4’33” later.

 Some art and some watches are obviously valuable to anyone seeing them, others are more discrete, with some paintings by old masters having hung on walls for generations with no-one knowing they were important.

 The Dadaists said that something is defined as art by the act of the artist defining it so.
+Which can be seen as a method of conferring special focus.

-. . . which I find both beautiful and evocative of simpler times, as well as interesting in terms of using a historical method of displaying the time, from before watches with hands were the norm.
+. . . which I find both beautiful and evocative of simpler times, as well as conceptually interesting in terms of using a historical method of displaying the time, from before watches with hands were the norm.

 Art Is Unique